YottaDB/YDBDoc/ProgGuide/isv.rst

 To perform source-only searches, YottaDB looks down to the 'source' row at the bottom of each column, excluding columns headed by object-only directories (that is, those object directories, which consist of an empty list of source directories) or object libraries.
 If YottaDB cannot locate the source file in the 'source' row of a column, it searches the next eligible column.

 To perform object-source match searches, YottaDB looks at each column starting at column one.
 YottaDB does an object-only search in the 'objects' row of a column and a source-only search in the 'source' row(s) of a column.
-If YottaDB locates either the object-file or the souce-file, the search is completed.
+If YottaDB locates either the object-file or the source-file, the search is completed.
 Else, YottaDB starts searching the next column.
 If YottaDB cannot locate either the object file or the source file in any of the columns, it issues a run-time error.

 As illustrated in the preceding table, YottaDB searches for source-files in the directory "." in column one.
 If YottaDB cannot locate the source file in ".", it omits column two because it is an object-only directory and instead searches column three.
 Since column three specifies /usr/jon/utl/so and /usr/smi/utl, YottaDB searches for the source-file in these directories in column three and not in /usr/jon/utl.
 If YottaDB cannot locate the source-file in column three, it terminates the search and issues a run-time error.